kmehltretter82/frama-c-linux/INSTALL.md

 systems, `opam`'s `depext` mechanism can take care of installing these external dependencies.
 As of version
 2.1.0, `depext` is [directly included](https://opam.ocaml.org/blog/opam-2-1-0/#Seamless-integration-of-System-dependencies-handling-a-k-a-quot-depexts-quot)
+in `opam`, so that the following command should install everything, at least if your OS is supported by `depext` (and you have administrative rights):

+    opam install frama-c

-in `opam`.
-For older `opam` versions, you have to install it separately and call it explicitely with the following commands:
+For older `opam` versions, you have to install it separately and call it explicitely with the following commands, before installing Frama-C as above.
+Again, installing the external dependencies requires administrative rights.

     # install Frama-C's dependencies with pre-2.1.0 opam
     opam install depext
     opam depext frama-c

-will install the appropriate system packages (this of course requires administrator rights on the system).

-If your system is not supported by `depext`, you can simply try:

-    opam install frama-c

 If there are errors due to missing external dependencies, opam may emit a message indicating which packages to install.
 If this is not sufficient,